nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

-= 3.7.0 =
+= 3.7.1 =
 * added: ExactDN with CDN and automatic image resizing
+* added: image resize detection for admin users
 * fixed: files fetched from S3 not detected by PHP in some cases
 * fixed: option override conflict preventing webp conversion
 * fixed: Alt WebP breaks Draw Attention image maps
-* fixed: customized background class conflicts with other plugins using the same class
+* fixed: customized WP_Background_Process class conflicts with other plugins using the same class
+* fixed: image deletion could cause deletion of images on source site after cloning database
+* fixed: WebP .htaccess rules using REQUEST_FILENAME instead of REQUEST_URI does not work on some servers
+* fixed: per-site resize settings hidden when API is active network-wide
 * deprecated: PHP 5.3 support will be removed by March 2018

 = 3.6.1 =